openstore-ecommerce/OS_Sog/readme.md

 ## Getting Started
 This is a payment provider plugin for [![OpenStore Ecommerce](assets/images/os_logo_150X29.png)](https://www.openstore-ecommerce.com/en-gb/OpenStore).
 It will enable any
 DNN 9.4+ site running OpenStore to accept CC payments into their [SogeEcommerce](https://sogecommerce.societegenerale.eu/doc/en-EN/) account.
-You must have a valid merchant account and a [javascript client](https://sogecommerce.societegenerale.eu/doc/en-EN/) key for this provider to work.
+You must have a valid [merchant account](https://sogecommerce.societegenerale.eu/doc/en-EN/) for real transactions to work.
+Testing the form based payments does not require an account and can be done using the publicly available credentials.

 ### About the Install